22nd Arkansas Infantry Regiment: 1863

-Little Rock Campaign

 The 22nd Arkansas subsequently served in the defense of Little Rock in September, 1863, with Fagan's Brigade.
 The Union advance upon Little Rock was opposed mainly by the Confederate cavalry divisions of Generals Marmaduke and Walker.
 The Confederate infantry brigades were dug in on the north side of the Arkansas River.
 According to Captain Ethan Allen Pinnell of the Eighth Missouri Infantry, "Our works extend from the Arkansas river two miles below the city. to the eastern part of Crystal Hill, a distance of 6 miles.
 Gen'l Fagan's Brig. is on the extreme right, Parson's on Fagan's left, Frost in the center and McRea's on the left."
 The Union forces established a pontoon bridge near Bayou Fourche, and crossed to the south side of the very low Arkansas River.
 With his works on the north side of the river now flanked, Major General Price was forced to abandon the city on September 10, after a brief engagement at Bayou Fourche.
 Price's Army withdrew in the direction of Rockport.
 Colonel Alexander T. Hawthorn took command of the brigade in the fall of 1863.
 The regiment spent the winter of 1863-64 in Camden, Ouachita County.

-Re-designated as the 22nd Arkansas Infantry Regiment

 The Arkansas State Military Board was responsible for authorizing and designating regiments of volunteers.
 The board did a reasonably good job of sequencing the unit designations through much of the war; however the Confederate War Department at Richmond tended to designate new regiments based upon when the muster rolls were received.
 Another reason for dual designations was administrative.
 In the case of the 35th Arkansas, it is a little more convoluted.
 Earlier, Col. George W. King's south Arkansas regiment had been designated by the State Military Board as the 22nd Arkansas.
 Since the rolls for the 20th Arkansas had not yet arrived at Richmond, the War Department assumed that Arkansas had skipped that number, so G. W. King's 22nd Arkansas was designated by the Confederate War Department as the 20th Arkansas.
 By the time the reorganized muster rolls of Col. James P. King's 35th Arkansas arrive in Richmond, the War Department noticed that the designation 22nd Arkansas wasn't being used (due to their previous error), so J. P. King's regiment was re-designated at the 22nd Arkansas.
 Colonel Henry J McCord assumed command of the 35th Arkansas Infantry on December 2, 1863, the re-designation of the 35th Arkansas to the 22nd Arkansas appears to have been effective at the same time that Colonel McCord assumed command.